Nivalyx/osu-wiki/wiki/Tournaments/CIC/Open_2026/en.md

 3. Players will be given a chance to pick **one warm-up beatmap** to be played in the lobby.
    - Playing a warm-up beatmap is not mandatory, and players may elect to skip their warm-up pick should they wish to.
 4. Players are expected to exercise common sense in the pick time and ready time windows.
    - Depending on the severity and frequency, players will be punished for misdemeanours during these time windows.
-For the list of all possible punishments, please refer to [this table](https://leopard.hosting.pecon.us/dl/hzlkt).
+For the list of all possible punishments, please refer to [this screenshot](https://leopard.hosting.pecon.us/dl/hzlkt).
+5. Maps from the same mod pool **may not be picked by the same player twice in a row**.
+   - For example, following a NM1 pick, the same player may not pick another map from the No Mod pool on their next picking turn.
+6. In a Hard Rock or Double Time pick, the Hidden mod may optionally be used by players on top of the respective mods.
-5. In a Free Mod pick, teams have to play the beatmap with at least two unique mod combinations.
-Allowed mods are No Mod, Easy, Hard Rock, Hidden, Flashlight, or any possible combinations of the four.
+7. In a Free Mod pick, players have to apply at least one mod to play the beatmap with.
+Allowed mods are Easy, Hard Rock, Hidden, or any possible combinations of the three mods.
-   - For more information as to which mod combinations are considered unique, refer to [this screenshot](https://leopard.hosting.pecon.us/dl/knylq).
-6. The tiebreaking system works as follows:
-   - As the mappools are designed so that the tiebreak occurs when there are exactly three beatmaps left, team captains will be asked separately by the referee in a private channel to ban one of the three remaining beatmaps from the mappool.
-The one beatmap that ends up not being banned will be played as the tiebreaker.
-   - If both team captains end up banning the same beatmap, the referee will run the `!roll 2` command in the lobby to determine which of the two remaining beatmaps will be played as the tiebreaker.
+   - Playing a Free Mod pick without any mods applied is not allowed.
+8. In the case of a tiebreaker, the tiebreaker map will be played with the Free Mod option enabled.
+Players are free to play the tiebreaker map with the Hidden mod should they wish to.
+   - Playing the tiebreaker map with a mod is *not* mandatory.
 7. The results of each match and any other relevant information regarding the match will be noted by the referee after the match has been concluded.